 Any county that qualifies may impose a transportation special purpose local option sales and use tax.
-The county and all qualified municipalities therein may execute an intergovernmental agreement memorializing their agreement to the levy of a tax and the rate of such tax.
-The agreement should include a list of the projects and purposes qualifying as transportation purposes proposed to be funded from the tax, including an expenditure of at least 30 percent of the estimated revenue from the tax on projects included in the state-wide strategic transportation plan; the estimated dollar amounts allocated for each transportation purpose; the procedures for distributing proceeds from the tax to qualified municipalities; a schedule for distributing proceeds from the tax to qualified municipalities which shall include the priority or order in which transportation purposes will be fully or partially funded; a provision that all transportation purposes included in the agreement shall be funded from proceeds from the tax except as otherwise agreed; a provision that proceeds from the tax shall be maintained in separate accounts and utilized exclusively for the specified purposes; and record-keeping and audit procedures.
-If an intergovernmental agreement is entered into by the county and all qualified municipalities, the rate of the tax may be up to 1 percent.
-If an intergovernmental agreement is not entered into by the county and all qualified municipalities, the maximum rate of the tax shall not exceed .75 percent and shall be determined by the governing authority of the county.
-At any time, more than one tax under this part shall be authorized to be imposed concurrently within a special district as long as the combined rate of the taxes does not exceed 1 percent. [§48-2-261]
+The county and all qualified municipalities therein must execute an intergovernmental agreement memorializing their agreement to the levy of a tax and the rate of such tax.
+The agreement shall include a list of the projects and purposes qualifying as transportation purposes proposed to be funded from the tax, including an expenditure of at least 30 percent of the estimated revenue from the tax on projects included in the state-wide strategic transportation plan; the estimated dollar amounts allocated for each transportation purpose; the procedures for distributing proceeds from the tax to qualified municipalities; a schedule for distributing proceeds from the tax to qualified municipalities which shall include the priority or order in which transportation purposes will be fully or partially funded; a provision that all transportation purposes included in the agreement shall be funded from proceeds from the tax except as otherwise agreed; a provision that proceeds from the tax shall be maintained in separate accounts and utilized exclusively for the specified purposes; and record-keeping and audit procedures.
+If an intergovernmental agreement is entered into by the county and one or more qualified municipalities, the rate of the tax may be up to 1 percent.
+At any time, more than one tax under this part shall be authorized to be imposed concurrently within a special district as long as the combined rate of the taxes does not exceed 1 percent.
+Any intergovernmental agreement entered into shall provide for the disbursement of proceeds in an amount which shall account for 100 percent. [§48-8-262]